TheThingsNetwork/lorawan-example-atecc608a-tnglora/HW/interfacing.md

 ![Seated secure element](./images/ecc_seated.png)

 >Note: Make sure that the Secure Element is properly seated in the socket BEFORE you close the clam shell lid.
-The chip should be resting evenly in the center of the socket.
+The chip should be resting evenly in the centre of the socket.
 It should not be tilted or misaligned.
 Closing the clam shell lid of the UDFN ZIF socket with the chip misaligned will cause the chip to get stuck in the socket and will become difficult to remove.

 - You can power the device and connect the I2C lines in several ways.
 	- Connect it directly using J100 XPRO EXT to an extension header on a supported board such as [SAMR34 Xplained Pro Evaluation Kit](https://www.microchip.com/DevelopmentTools/ProductDetails/dm320111#additional-summary), detailed connections can be seen [here](samr34_xplained.md).